forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 > The above effects are highly speculative.
 Predictions can only be done when ALL the cells and tissue tropism experiments (including the failed trials and research experiments) are published!

->> Coincidentally when thinking about the above kinetics in early summer 2021, I didn't pay attention to ticks, caught one and likely also caught tick-borne encephalitis virus (TBEV) - borrelia are unlikely due to symptoms and to 2x200mg doxycycline post-exposure prophylaxis.
-It initially caused a very mild illness which was followed by regular but slight back pain for a couple of months which mostly went away by now.
-I don't experience other adverse effects even though TBEV can infect both the CNS and the bone marrow and *unlike* the 'mRNA' vaccines, these viruses can cause life-long persistent infections.
->
->> There are vaccines against TBEV which protect mice against deadly disease and produce IgG antibodies in humans [to check which type], but the effects (positive or negative e.g. ADE is a risk for flaviviruses) of these vaccines (all inactivated viruses with adjuvants) on subtle but possibly persistent infections are to my knowledge unknown.
-Ideally there would be a safe vaccine mimicking natural infections since wild type infections carry risks both short- and long-term, however they reliably protect against subsequent infection - which is useful if one loves to move through nature.

->> The above example of TBEV, is to emphasize that some viral infections can be much more risky than 'mRNA' vaccination.
->> * So no point in worrying about past vaccination, but carefully consider future ones - regardless whether 1st, 2nd, 3rd, ... .
->> * TBEV cases are few, so when 1 in 10 got hit baldy the absolute numbers are still low.
-Vaccination is done for millions and even repeatedly.
-When 1 in 1000 shots causes adverse effects the numbers add up.

->> SARS-CoV-2 is by fare less dangerous for the young than TBEV - at least before Omicron for which the tropism and the direction of evolution is not yet clear.
-Though against Omicron it is unclear whether vaccination is beneficial (as of 19.12.).

 #### Cell Kinetics
 The 'mRNA' vaccines encapsulate the RNA in in lipid nano-particles.
-Such particulates may in theory enter arbitrary cells.
+Such particulates can in theory enter arbitrary cells.
 * Are stem cell entered?
 * Are long live cells entered such as immune memory cell or neurons?

 > Most viruses infect differentiated cells and those infecting long lived or stem cells can be dangerous.
-RNA strands encapsulated in lipid particulates are taken up and processed by stem cells too, since cell communication for differentiation relies on lipid encapsulated RNA.
+At least some RNA strands encapsulated in lipid particulates are taken up and processed by stem cells too, since cell communication for differentiation relies on lipid encapsulated RNA.

 > These are fundamental properties mandatory to estimate possible adverse effects.
 However nearly nothing is linked in the trials and a search (google scholar) yields very few results published.

 #### Within Cell Kinetics